featherbear/UNSW-COMP4336/blog/content/post/project/report.md

 The multiwall model factors in specific losses for each medium that a ray travels through.

-**Log Normal Shadowing Model**
+**Log-Distance / Log Normal Shadowing Model**

 $$ PL = PL_0 + 10 n log(d/d0) + \chi $$

-The log normal shadowing model extends the free space model, opening scope to paths that are obstructed between the transmitter and receiver.
+This model extends the free space model, opening scope to paths that are obstructed between the transmitter and receiver.

 **Egli's Model**